ledyba/java.js/README.md

  Java.js is a **Java bytecode to JavaScript compiler** !
 You can run your Java program in your web browser.

+## Background

+ JavaApplet is mostly dead... :'( But you can run JavaScript in your browser.
+That's it. :-)

 ## Requirement

 - Haskell Platform: https://www.haskell.org/platform/